 Credit Scores are Not the Only Factor

-The best strategy for getting an approval will vary from borrower to borrower.
+The best strategy for getting approval will vary from borrower to borrower.
 Those worried about a low credit score getting in the way would be wise to apply with many different student loan refinance companies when they attempt the process.
 If things don’t go well, spend several months focusing on fixing your credit score, and improving your debt-to-income ratio.
 Once you have made some improvements, start the application process again.
 Meeting the minimum credit score required isn’t the only step that needs to be taken, but it can be a huge step forward.